Showing all 22 results

 The Center Of Influence the Atwells are working on will offer health related resources and practical training to help improve the health of the community in Bangkok.
 Since the video below was produced, they have secured a building and renovated it, including building a climbing wall and partially outfitting a kitchen.

-Mindoro Outreach & Feeding Hungry Children
+West Mindoro Outreach & Feeding Program

 There is a people group deep in the mountains of Mindoro, an island in the Philippines, that live in deep fear and superstition that keeps them from education and proper nutrition.
 Our team of missionaries are winning hearts through educating their children and providing food for them.
 They are also showing them the power of a risen savior over the evil spirits that rule their lives.
 The children often go all day without food while their parents are out scavenging in the jungle for something edible.
 Your gift will sponsor a missionary, Bible worker, and some food for these poor starving children.